vadikko2/python-cqrs/README.md

 ## Producing Notification/ECST Events

-During the processing of a request/command, messages of type cqrs.NotificationEvent or cqrs.ECSTEvent can be generated, which are subsequently produced by the message broker.
+During the handling of a command event, messages of type `cqrs.NotificationEvent` or `cqrs.ECSTEvent` may be generated and then sent to the broker.

 ```python
 class CloseMeetingRoomCommandHandler(requests.RequestHandler[CloseMeetingRoomCommand, None]):